 This island is between the three different bays, and it has some excellent Rockport fishing in Rockport Texas for shore anglers.
 Aransas, Matagorda, and Carlos Bays are all available through land here.
 At the same time, most of the islands are private land.
 You can walk on the beaches, staying under the high-water mark to legally fish off any shoreline.
 The shoreline’s good portion is shallow water with excellent redfish territory.
 Spotted trout serve to hang on the outside and are accessible with a long cast or a kayak or paddleboard to reach the flats’ sides.

 Sheepshead and giant black drum are also present on the flats.
 If you want to, you will see a tarpon group, or crevalle jack will go through the path and put up a serious fight.

 The Mustang Island Jetty

 This is near San Jose Island; here, you can enjoy a drive from Rockport or ferry to San Jose Island and arrive at Mustang Island.
 On both sides of the island, two jetties exist.
-They are filled with sand and only flow slowly throughout a storm, but the houses still offer excellent access and fishing.
+They are filled with sand and only flow slowly throughout a storm, but the houses still offer excellent access and fishing in Rockport Texas.

 Deepwater calls for weighted lures that can reach the fish that live down there.
 To reach the deeper waters, you need a boat, but fishing from a jetty means shore anglers can work the deep areas and catch fish off the rocks.